 3. Finger Bumps

 Finger bumps can occur in both Osteoarthritis and Rheumatoid Arthritis.
 In Osteoarthritis, bony spurs occur due to worn off cartilage.
 In Rheumatoid Arthritis, bony bumps coincide on feet and hands.

 While some factors can cause sleep trouble including other health issues, stress, and other such factors, Arthritis makes sleeping uncomfortable and painful.
 This lack of sleep further leads to more pain because sleep deprivation increases inflammation, which increases anxiety.

 Fatigue is also something that can normally occur due to sleep deprivation, but again, it can be a sign of rheumatoid arthritis.
 If fatigue is accompanied by weight loss, fever and loss of appetite, then it can be arthritis.

 Read More: 14 Common Fatigues Causes to Watch Out For.

 6. Red and Patchy Skin

-Psoriasis is a skin condition that increases the life cycle of cells on the skin, which causes skin cells to build up on the surface.
+Psoriasis is a skin condition that increases the life cycle of cells on the skin, which causes skin cells to build upon the surface.
 This appears as a red and patchy skin surface.
 People with psoriasis often have psoriatic arthritis too, which occurs due to joint and skin inflammation.